Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

 ## Metrics Integration Actions

 A `Metrics Integration Actions` is a workflow used to export the build data to the Metrics Web application.
-This workflow triggers on repository dispatch event with `building_project` type sent by `Notify about the finishing awesome project build` job.
-The `building_project` repository dispatch event, in its turn, should contain the information about which project build finishes as a `client_payload` JSON.
+This workflow triggers on repository dispatch event with `finish_building_project` type sent by `Notify about the finishing awesome project build` job.
+The `finish_building_project` repository dispatch event, in its turn, should contain the information about which project build finishes as a `client_payload` JSON.

 Let's consider the sample `Metrics Integration Actions` workflow file: